SCarlsen7757/SimhubDashMenuPlugin/README.md

 **This plugin is still a work in progress** and a changes to the implementation of field and UI can happen.

-> [!CAUTION]
-> Known issue :bug:
->
-> After using new fields for the first time for a game.
-Simhub needs to be restarted for the settings to work properly.

 ## Using

 When using a car for the first time, a default number of empty fields will be created.
 These fields can then be adjusted to display the relevant data for the car.
 It is also possible to set a default set of field that will be used instead of the empty fields.
 The number of fields can also be changed as needed.